-How much income do I need to qualify for an FHA loan in Washington State?
+Summary: How much income do I need to qualify for an FHA loan in Washington State?
 And how do mortgage lenders verify my income?
+This article will answer these questions.

-These are common questions among home buyers considering the FHA loan program.
-So we’ve put together a short guide that covers this subject.
+There are many questions that home buyers have about the FHA loan program.
+So we’ve put together a short guide that covers this subject and have answered some of the more common questions buyers have.
 Here’s what you should know about income requirements for an FHA loan in Washington State.

 FHA Income Requirements in Washington State